News

 Cochrane values diversity and inclusivity, and our Lifetime and Emeritus Members should reflect the rich diversity of our global community.
 We welcome nominations for individuals of various geographical locations and genders, and particularly endorse a balanced representation from all around the world.

-If you know a Cochrane Colleague who has made an exceptional long-standing commitment to Cochrane’s work but is now reducing or ending their active time with Cochrane, we invite you to make a nomination.
+If you know a Cochrane Colleague who has made an exceptional long-standing commitment to Cochrane’s work but is now ending their active time with Cochrane, we invite you to make a nomination.

 Nominations will be collated and then put forward for consideration to the Membership and Awards Committee of the Governing Board.